dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 1. Generating analytics based on the stored results.

-2. Peristed results that has not generated a notification, will do so, once.
+2. Persisted results that has not generated a notification, will do so, once.

 3. Keeping track of whether or not the result has generated a